eddieschoute/quasci.com/_posts/2018-05-07-quantum-advantage.md

 ## Simulating Quantum Processes
 One side of the discussion looks at determining which quantum processes can be efficiently simulated by a classical computer.
-We recently had Hakop Pashayan vist QuICS, who revealed to us some of the intricacies involved in this line of research.
+We recently had Hakop Pashayan visit QuICS, who revealed to us some of the intricacies involved in this line of research.
 In their paper, Hakop et al. explain the concept of ε-simulation[^hakop1].
 For any quantum circuit $\mathcal C$ with fixed inputs there exists some probability distribution